bg-write/chatGPT-cheatsheet/README.md

 > _This time, I asked ChatGPT to sum itself up in one sentence to an AI and machine learning expert.
 Pretty cool, right?_

-But ... what are AI and machine learning?
+But ... what's this about AI and machine learning?

 **AI (Artificial Intelligence)** is a type of computer technology that allows machines to perform tasks that normally require human intelligence. **Machine Learning** is a subset of AI that enables machines to learn from data and improve their performance without being explicitly programmed.
-So in relation to AI and machine learning, ChatGPT is a particular machine learning model that has been trained on a large corpus of text data to generate human-like responses and carry out natural language processing tasks.
+So in relation to AI and machine learning, **ChatGPT** is a particular machine learning model that has been trained on a large corpus of text data to generate human-like responses and carry out natural language processing tasks.

-> _If you'd like to read up more on AI and machine learning beyond this guide, my favorite book right now is Janelle Shane's '[You Look Like a Thing and I Love You](https://www.janelleshane.com/book-you-look-like-a-thing).'_
+> _If you'd like to read more on AI and machine learning beyond this guide, my favorite book right now is Janelle Shane's '[You Look Like a Thing and I Love You](https://www.janelleshane.com/book-you-look-like-a-thing), which informs a lot of the high-level concepts found in this guide.'_

 There are a few different ways to look at ChatGPT.
 Here are a few metaphors I like:

 #### ChatGPT is like a very tech-savvy intern

-ChatGPT is helpful when assisting you in work that you can do on your own but might be too repetitive or time-consuming.
+ChatGPT is helpful when assisting you in work that you can do but might be too repetitive or time-consuming.
 If you feel comfortable handing off work to ChatGPT that you can also fact-check and fine-tune on your own, you're in good hands.

 #### ChatGPT is like a Rabbi, Mullah, or Priest of the Internet

 If the Internet is its sacred text, ChatGPT interprets and conveys information from the Internet in a way that's easy to read and digest for as many people as possible.
 This communication can help visualize and break-down complicated or abstract ideas, but it should be taken with a grain of salt and should not be a substitute for your own knowledge or abilities.
+ChatGPT is only as informed as the Internet allows it to be.

 #### ChatGPT is like a very knowledgeable person (but not a very smart person)

 ChatGPT's access to information is impressive, but dumb questions will not always yield smart answers.
 ChatGPT will not be able to always figure out the intent or context of your questions unless you explicitly tell it so.
 This is where the famous expression "garbage in, garbage out" comes into play.
+(A mark of an excellent software engineer, and any problem solver, is the ability to ask and explore good and informed questions; the better your questions, the more ChatGPT can help you.)

 ### Project goals and intended audience

 The goal of this guide is to establish foundational knowledge of ChatGPT and some basic concepts behind AI and machine learning.
 This could be your first-ever guide to ChatGPT, whether you're a non-developer using the popular chat functionality or a developer using OpenAI's API to build your first ChatGPT app.

-This saying has already become cliche, and it's true: AI will probably ("probably") not take your job, but it will likely _change_ your job.
+This saying has already become cliche, and it's true: AI will probably ("probably") not take your job, but it _will_ likely change your job.

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=c194787e015a971b4da76eccefb9bfa7)